adeubank/adeubank/README.md

 ### Hi there 👋

 Welcome to my profile.
-Currently, I keep the lights on as CTO at [AdLibertas](www.adlibertas.com/) by dabbling in big data.
+Currently, I keep the lights on at [AdLibertas](www.adlibertas.com/) as CTO and by dabbling in big data.
 I am most passionate about game design and storytelling.
 If you haven't figured it out yet, blockchain changes everything.

+Working on something huge, and I hope you'll come along.

 ✨ Menu ✨

 - [My Personal (but mostly defunct) Website alleneubank.com](https://alleneubank.com)
 - [Medium](https://allendefibank.medium.com)
 - [Twitter](https://twitter.com/allendefibank)

+And, remember, to always read the source.

 <!--
 If